 In general, bleeding associated with megestrol acetate occurs when the drug is stopped.
 Some vaginal bleeding may be due to irregular periods as a result of chemotherapy.
 Vaginal bleeding may also be a part of the natural transition into menopause.
 However, women who are already post-menopausal at the time they start megestrol acetate should report any vaginal bleeding to their oncologist, primary physician, or gynecologist.

 Blood clots are a rare side effect that can occur anywhere in the body.
 They occur most frequently in the calves and can then travel to the lungs.
 People at risk for developing blood clots include those with a family history of blood clots, smokers, those who have an inactive lifestyle, older women, and those with other medical problems.

 Signs of a blood clot in the leg may include any of the following: leg pain, warmth, swelling of one leg more than the other.
 Signs of a blood clot in the lung could include: fever, shortness of breath that comes on very quickly, racing heart, chest pain (especially pain that worsens when you take a deep breath).

 If you have any of these signs or symptoms of blood clots, you will need to be seen immediately so that you can be treated.
 Blood thinners can be given.
 Call your doctor or nurse.

-Mar 28, 2015 - High-dose fulvestrant, an estrogen receptor antagonist, appears to be at least as effective as the aromatase inhibitor anastrozole as a first-line endocrine therapy in postmenopausal women with advanced hormone receptor-positive breast cancer, according to research published online Aug.
-24 in the Journal of Clinical Oncology.
+May 28, 2015 - High-dose fulvestrant, an estrogen receptor antagonist, appears to be at least as effective as the aromatase inhibitor anastrozole as a first-line endocrine therapy in postmenopausal women with advanced hormone receptor-positive breast cancer, according t

 May 29, 2014